-Take a look at these top 6 reasons your 4 year old won’t poop on potty, and more important, what you can do about it:
+Take a look at these top 6 reasons your 4 year old won’t poop on the potty, and more importantly, what you can do about it:

 1. Your child doesn’t have a time limit

 Have you asked your 4 year old to “take your time” or “take as much time as you need”?
-You likely wanted to make sure he didn’t feel rushed, or to reassure him that he can sit for as long as he needed to.
+You likely wanted to make sure she didn’t feel rushed, or to reassure her that she can sit for as long as she needed to.

-Unfortunately, “time” doesn’t always translate well with young kids.
+Unfortunately, “time” doesn’t always translate well.
 Sometimes the lack of constraints can make pooping in the potty even more overwhelming.
-They don’t know how long they’re supposed to sit, or when enough time has passed before calling it quits.
+She doesn’t know how long she’s supposed to sit, or when enough time has passed before calling it quits.

 “Hi Nina, Glad I am subscribed 🙂 All your emails are great, truthful and sooo encouraging!
 Thank you very much.
 Keep up the good work please!” -Silvia